 But they may still ask you about your strengths, to see whether you are humble, confident, or over-confident, and whether you can actually tell your strengths (which is important, becasue without knowing our strengths, we would struggle to choose the right career).

-Having said that, some beginners, or interviewers who do not really know what they are doing (we can still find many of them, even in the most prestigious companies) will actually ask you this question to see what your strengths are.
+Having said that, people who are just staring to work in human resources, or interviewers who do not really know what they are doing (we can still find many of them, in all kinds of corporations) will actually ask you this question to get an idea of your strengths…

 - Look at the job description.
-Try to identify three or four key abilities for the job.
+Try to identify three or four abilities that are crucial for the job.
 For customer service (example) it would be communication skills, sales skills, and understanding for the customer.
 For process engineer it would be attention to details, responsibility, creativity, and knowledge of their field of engineering.

 - Compare the strengths with your own personality.
-And if you can not say, ask a friend, or someone else who is honest to you, to help you identify your strengths.
+And if you can not compare it, or if you feel like having all the strengths (or none of them) ask a friend, or someone else, who is honest with you, to help you with identifying your real strengths and weaknesses.